Jerrys914/Contacts-App/README.md

 Once contacts are created you can search by Name or Number.

-To edit a contact click the edit button and make any changes.
+To edit a contact click the edit button and make any changes and submit.

 To delete the contact click the trash can button.